shyiko/jackson-module-advice/readme.md

 }
 ```

-Imagine we want to embedded links which would allow users to navigate through the entities without the need to know how
+Now imagine we want to embed links which would allow users to navigate through the entities without the need to know how
 to construct the URLs.
-In our case what we want is something like:
+We are aiming for something like:

 ```json
 {